 Understanding Data Fabric

 Data fabric is an architectural framework that supports the implementation of data mesh principles.
 It aims to provide a unified and consistent way to manage, access, and govern data across various environments, whether on-premises, in the cloud, or in hybrid settings.
 The primary goal of data fabric is to democratize data and analytics, making it easier for business units to extract value from data while allowing them to choose the technology stacks they are most comfortable with.
+This includes working with diverse data types from structured data to unstructured data and semi-structured data.

 The Role of the Data Platform Team